 A marketing plan assesses the most cost-efficient methods of attracting potential customers and how these can be converted into sales.
-Without a plan, a small business is essentially rudderless and marketing activities are more likely to be reactive - and considerably less effective as a result.
+Without a plan, a small business is essentially rudderless and marketing activities are likely to be considerably less effective.

 How do I start to draw up a marketing plan?

 By assessing your business and its market.
-There are various frameworks and tools you can use, including a SWOT analysis, in which you consider your internal strengths and weaknesses alongside external opportunities and threats.
+There are various frameworks and tools you can use, including SWOT analysis, in which you consider your internal strengths and weaknesses alongside external opportunities and threats.

 How can the success of a marketing plan be measured?

 Marketing involves some trial and error for new businesses, but it?s important to learn from your mistakes.
 With time, you will establish a better idea of which methods work well for you.